isomerpages/ago-test/_who-we-are/Audit Authority.md

 description: ""
 ---
 ![](/images/Sentosa%20Shoot/lowres2Z0A7581_800x400.jpg)
-*AGO site inspection of Sentosa monorail maintenance depot.*
+*AGO site audit of the Sentosa monorail maintenance depot.*

 > #### **AGO’s audit mandate is provided for in legislation.
 The key legislation that govern AGO’s work are the Constitution of the Republic of Singapore and the Audit Act.**